 a permanent foreigner.

-Until recently, I witnessed history in the making in Washington, DC.
-I landed in my capital city during the longest shutdown in the history of the federal government, went to the steps of the Supreme Court the night RBG died, and remained under curfew on January 6th.
-On that day, I was living less than a mile from the Capitol Building.
-Those who had been at the Capitol walked below my apartment building, and the next day, fences went up across the city; I biked through checkpoints to reach the university where I worked.
-Still, below my office, the Potomac River continued to flow towards the Anacostia.
-I found home in DC.
-At home hiking in Rock Creek Park.
-At home sharing Ethiopian Food with friends.
-At home discussing geopolitics and foreign policy at universities with professors and practitioners.
+I’ve witnessed history in DC.
+When I first moved to the city, I landed in my capital city during the longest shutdown in the history of the federal government.
+On the night RBG died, during a pandemic, I went to the steps of the Supreme Court.
+On January 6th 2021, I lived less than one mile from the Capitol Building, and when fences went up across the city the next day, I biked through checkpoints to reach the university where I worked.
+Despite the constant change in the city, the Potomac River continues to flow towards the Anacostia, and I’ve found home in DC from hiking in Rock Creek Park to sharing Ethiopian Food with friends while discussing local DC and foreign policy.

 “Took the first thing smoking on the runway out of here.” - Frances Mayes.